lincolnmroth/PHS-Engineering-Resources/robotics.md

 So robotics is a pretty broad topic and there's a lot of information, so I'll try to focus on more general topics.

+Also, I'm not going to try and explain physics, since my physics knowledge is rather limited.
+If you want to learn physics, go watch walter lewin on youtube, his lectures are straight up magic.

 ### Anatomy of a robot:

 So robots have a few main systems that together make the entire robot.